 After falling into a 2-0 hole in a 36-pitch first inning, Buehler settled down and showed why he has become a dependable complement to Dodgers ace Clayton Kershaw.
 The rookie right-hander allowed three hits and one walk over six innings, and neither run he gave up was earned.

 Puig’s second career pinch-hit homer came off Scott Oberg (7-1) and ignited the crowd and his teammates, some of whom came out in front of the dugout to cheer.
-The always-excitable Puig raised both arms as he circled the bases.
+On a recent tear at the plate, the excitable Puig raised both arms as he circled the bases.

 The Dodgers showed off their depth in the seventh.
 After pinch-hitter Joc Pederson fouled out, Max Muncy drew a pinch-hit walk.
 Yasmani Grandal doubled to deep right field, moving Muncy to third and setting up Puig.

-Caleb Ferguson (7-2) got two outs and Kenley Jansen closed for his 36th save.
+Caleb Ferguson (7-2) got two outs to earn the win.
+Kenley Jansen retired the side in the ninth for his 36th save.

 Buehler gave up a two-run single to Ian Desmond in the first after the pitcher made a run-saving throw to the plate when Gerardo Parra grounded into a fielder’s choice.